paulhibbitts/cmpt-363-213-beta/docs/readings.md

 **How to Leverage Thematic Analysis for Better UX (2 of 3 for Week 5)**
 <a class="embedly-card" data-card-controls="0" data-card-align="left" href="https://www.toptal.com/designers/ux-research/thematic-analysis-for-ux">How to Leverage Thematic Analysis for Better UX</a>

-**Replacing The User Story With The Job Story (3 of 3 for Week 5)**
+**User Need Statements: The ‘Define’ Stage in Design Thinking (3 of 3 for Week 5)**
-<a class="embedly-card" data-card-controls="0" data-card-align="left" href="https://jtbd.info/replacing-the-user-story-with-the-job-story-af7cdee10c27">Replacing The User Story With The Job Story</a>
+<a class="embedly-card" data-card-controls="0" data-card-align="left" href="https://www.nngroup.com/articles/user-need-statements/">User Need Statements: The ‘Define’ Stage in Design Thinking</a>

 ## Week 7
 ### Instructor user research plan group meetings